 The Beaudry House

 I love the detail work and windows on The Beaudry House, built in 1885, below.

 Other homes we passed by on the Angeleno Heights walking tour

 Please click on the images to view full-size

 Most of the homes we saw on our walking tour have been carefully preserved and renovated but there were a few that endured gross redecorating attempts.
 One was a Craftsman that had been stuccoed on the outside.
 I’m sure preservationists give it a resounding UGH!

-The community surrounding Carroll Avenue is mostly low income and regentrification has caused the prices of the Victorian Homes to rise.
+The community surrounding Carroll Avenue is mostly low-income and regentrification has caused the prices of Victorian homes to rise.
 Nevertheless, the street is extremely popular during Halloween, which is no surprise.
 The entire neighborhood goes all-out spooky!

-To book a tour of the Angeleno Heights Victorians, visit the LA Conservancy website.
+To book a tour of the Angeleno Heights Victorian Homes, visit the LA Conservancy website.